dapperlabs/nba-smart-contracts/README.md

 a pull request with your desired changes.
 This is an open source project and we welcome all assistance from the community!

+### Non Fungible Token Standard

+The NBA Top Shot contracts utilize the [Flow NFT standard](https://github.com/onflow/flow-nft) which is equivalent to ERC-721 or ERC-1155 on Ethereum.
+If you want to build an NFT contract, please familiarize yourself with the Flow NFT standard before starting and make sure you utilize it in your project in order to be interoperable with other tokens and contracts that implement the standard.

+### Top Shot Marketplace contract

+The top shot marketplace contract was designed in the very early days of Cadence, and therefore uses some language features that are NOT RECCOMENDED to use by newer projects.
+For example, the marketplace contract stores the moments that are for sale in the sale collection.
+The correct way to manage this in cadence is to give a collection capability to the market collection so that the nfts do not have to leave the main collection when going up for sale.
+The sale collection would use this capability to withdraw moments from the main collection when they are purchased.

+This way, any other smart contracts that need to check a user's account for what they own only need to check the main collection and not all of the sale collections that could possibly be in their account.

+See the [kitty items marketplace contract](https://github.com/onflow/kitty-items/blob/master/kitty-items-cadence/cadence/kittyItemsMarket/contracts/KittyItemsMarket.cdc) for an example of the current best practices when it comes to marketplace contracts.

 ## Directory Structure

 The directories here are organized into contracts, scripts, and transactions.